BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ## Prepare Preprocessing ##
 1. Setup:
-- Take out your Micro:Bit.
+- Take out your Micro:bit.
-- Insert it into the Neuro:Bit.
+- Insert it into the Neuro:bit.
-- Connect the cable to the Neuro:Bit.
+- Connect the cable to the Neuro:bit.

 2. Using the Online Python Editor:
-We will use the online Python editor provided by Micro:Bit.
+We will use the online Python editor provided by Micro:bit.
 You can access it directly from [here](https://python.microbit.org/v/3).

 3. Install the Program:
-Ensure that the power of the Neuro:Bit is turned off.
+Ensure that the power of the Neuro:bit is turned off.
 This is important to prevent potential issue
 - Paste the code below to the editor
-- Connect your Micro:Bit to your computer via USB.
+- Connect your Micro:bit to your computer via USB.
 - Click on the download
-- This should download the program to Micro:Bit.
+- This should download the program to Micro:bit.

 ```py title="EOG-Preprocessing"
 from microbit import *